A travel guide to

 How to travel from Ronald Reagan National Airport

 The Ronald Reagan National Airport actually has a station on the metro, making it really convenient to get to anywhere in the city.
-You can find it in the Washington DC metro app, simply search “airport”.
+You can find it in the Mapway app, simply search “airport”.

 Other public transport